orsonteodoro/gcf2/profiles/gaming/README.md

     [7] In some kernel options, low latency is mutually exclusive with throughput.
 Hardening also increases overhead and increases completion time.

+    [8] The kernel flavor is set with the EXTRAVERSION variable in /usr/src/linux/Makefile and a different kernel sources folder name per release to isolate patching.
+The hardened kernel flavor has patching restriction on custom patches because of auditors, patch/developer trust.
+The gaming has patching restrictions on patches that decrease performance or decrease availability.
+The ot-kernel makes it easy to have and build different kernel flavors per release.
+For other kernel source ebuilds, you need to copy and paste the folder source, change the flavor suffix, and build each kernel manually or build each through custom scripting.

   - General kernel configuration policy